Eye conditions

 With Eyedrops, Laser or Surgery depending on the type and severity of the condition.

-Eyedrops are usually put in once or twice daily to reduce the eye pressure.
+- Pressure lowering eyedrops are usually put in once or twice daily to reduce the eye pressure.

 Authored by: Dr Natasha Lim